 -In the beginning of the period/ At the outset/ Initially/

 -Towards the end/ towards the latter part/ In the end of the period.. -over the next... / for the following... (for the following two months... over the next six months...) -from ... to / between ... and (from June to August... between June and August...) -during (during the first three months...)
 Warning!
 Per cent is the word form of the symbol %.
 We can write 10% or 10 per cent.
 Percentage is the noun form: The percentage of children using supplements.
-NOT The percent of children...
+NOT ...
 Note!
 You can use a combination of adjective + noun, or verb + adverb, to avoid repeating the same phrase.
 Example: There was a sharp decrease in the numbers.
 The numbers decreased sharply.

 There was a dramatic increase in the figures.
 The numbers increased dramatically…